mdang/ga-lessons/http/README.md

 - Example of needing plans for building a house
 - Depending on who it is, you might get:
  * Give you a text message
- * Write up a 20 page document with blueprints
+ * Write up a 20 page document
+ * Get a blueprint
  * Give you a drawing of a house

 ## CLASS EXERCISE - 20min